Wildhoney/ngCrossfilter/README.md

                         $service.filters.dateTimeRange('YYYY-MM-DD'));
  ```

- The first and only parameter of the `dateTimeRange` filter allows you to specify the exact format &ndash; [see Moment.js documentation](http://momentjs.com/docs/#/parsing/string-format/).
+ The first and only parameter of the `dateTimeRange` filter allows you to specify the exact format &ndash; [see Moment.js documentation](http://momentjs.com/docs/#/parsing/string-format/) &ndash; the default being **YYYY-MM-DD**.

  **Bitwise Filter**